ytmytm/llama2.c64/README.md

 ## What do those parameters mean?

 - `temperature` controls the randomness of the output, if set to `0.0` the result is deterministic
 - `top-p` ensures that tokens with tiny probabilities do not get sampled.
-Lower values make the output more focused and deterministic, while higher values increase diversity, if set to `0.0` the feature is off
+Lower values make the output more focused and deterministic, while higher values increase diversity, if set to `0.0` the feature is off.
+This setting has no effect if temperature is `0.0`
 - `output tokens` controls the number of output tokens, note that one token may be more than one letter (e.g. `was` or `once` are tokens in the `tinystories` model)

 *To control the diversity of samples, use either the temperature or the top-p value, but not both.
 Vary the temperature between 0.0 and 1.0 and keep top-p off (set to 0.0), or vary the top-p value between 0.0 and 1.0 and keep the temperature at 1.0.*